turingschool/career-development-curriculum-site/mixed_groups/mixed_interviewing_prompts.md

 * What are some effective ways to talk about projects at Turing in interviews?
 * What do you think are the 3 most important things an employer would want to know about a Turing graduate?
 How should you make sure to communicate that in an interview?

-2. **Prep for it.** Spend 10 minutes building an interview prep document using the following prompts and then share with each other your takeaways from this prep work.
+2. **Prep for it.** Spend 10 minutes building an interview prep document with all the stories you can share in an interview using the following prompts and then share with each other your takeaways from this prep work.

-*
+* Why do you want to be a software developer?
+How would you answer this question?
+* Pick a project and write about it with the STAR method (What was the situation/scenario of the project?
+What was the task/target of the project?
+What action steps did you take?
+What were the results?)
+* What is a recent challenge you had to work through?
+What steps did you take?
+* Write about a time you failed and what you learned from that experience
+* Write about how you’ve approached working with a team using a specific example
+* How do you stay organized and meet deadlines?

 3. **Practice.** Using the [interview questions in the bottom of this page](/resources/interview_prep_resources), take turns asking each other interview questions and giving responses.
 Provide feedback for each other that is specific, actionable, and kind.